 When Christopher Columbus came to America in 1492, he observed maize growing on the island of Haiti and his writing of this becomes the first known written record of that plant.
 Native Americans who domesticated corn developed five different types: pop, flint, dent, flour, and sweet corn.
 These differ in the hardness of the seed coat and in the kind and amount of starch or sugar stored in each kernel.

 There are now hundreds of varieties of corn.

 Modern super-sweet corn has twice the sucrose content of ordinary sweet corn and probably six times the amount in the ancestral maize where the sugars were converted to slow release (low glycemic index) starches.
 Water content is also up while dietary fibre is down from the ancient grains and so the micro-nutrients are all less concentrated.
 While corn is a striking example of how to breed rubbish food from healthy precursors, the rest of our foods are similarly compromised.
-Elevated levels of sucrose and water at the expense of dietary fibre, protein and beneficial micro-nutrients are the norm.
+Elevated levels of bad sugars (sucrose and fructose) and water at the expense of dietary fibre, protein and beneficial micronutrients are the norm.

 The above will probably anger agricultural scientists who think that these leaps in genetic engineering are massive benefits for farmers (yes, it increases their incomes if the food industry can convince consumers this is food) and they will wave the flag as heroes ‘feeding the world’.
 But ask the question; what are they feeding us?